WGH-/SpectatorUI/README_SpectatorUI_EN.txt

     BehindViewKey=Q

-    bDisableHelp=false ; if you're already accustomed to the mutator, you might want to dismiss help automatically
+    bDisableHelp=false ; if you're already accustomed to the mutator, you might want to dismiss help automatically bNotificationBeep=true ; set to false if you want to suppress notification beep

 == Source code ==
 Source code is provided under terms of the Open Unreal Mod License, and is available on GitHub: https://github.com/WGH-/SpectatorUI